Sung Neung Kyung on Reading Newspapers and Botched Art

 Performance view: Sung Neung Kyung, Reading Newspapers, Seoul Art Night (6 September 2023).
 Organised by Gallery Hyundai, Seoul.
 Courtesy the artist and Gallery Hyundai.
 Photo: studio idea & jw studio.

-Reading Newspapers continues a performance series first begun in 1974 with Newspaper: From June 1, 1974, On (1974).
-By this time, Sung had completed his studies at Hongik University and his compulsory military service and was working with a loose association of artists who referred to themselves under the name Space and Time (ST).
-The group included artists such as Lee Kun-Yong, who invited Sung to join in 1973, and who, like Sung, was responding to both Western art and theory and the political turmoil in South Korea.
+Reading Newspapers extends a performance series that began in 1974 with Newspaper: From June 1, 1974, On (1974).
+By then, Sung had completed his studies at Hongik University and his compulsory military service, and was working with a loose association of artists who called themselves Space and Time (ST).
+The group included artists such as Lee Kun-Yong, who invited Sung to join in 1973 and who, like Sung, was responding to the pressures of political turmoil in South Korea as much as to Western art and theory.

-The Newspaper work saw the artist use a razor to remove blocks of text from Dong-a Ilbo—a daily paper then known for its critical stance toward the South Korean government—for two months in 1974.
-It culminated in a week-long performance for The 3rd ST Exhibition at the National Museum of Modern and Contemporary Art in Deoksugung Palace in Seoul.
-In the exhibition, Sung displayed four sheets of the newspaper with blank spaces on the gallery wall, while on the ground, papers that were previously displayed were discarded in a colourless transparent container, and the cut-out pieces of text were stored in a neighbouring tinted-blue container.
-For the week-long duration of the exhibition, he performed both the cutting and posting of newspapers in the exhibition space.
+For Newspaper: From June 1, 1974, On, Sung spent two months excising blocks of text from the daily newspaper Dong-a Ilbo, then known for its critical stance toward the South Korean government.
+The work culminated in a week-long performance for The 3rd ST Exhibition at the National Museum of Modern and Contemporary Art in Deoksugung Palace, Seoul.
+In the exhibition, Sung installed four sheets of Dong-a Ilbo on the gallery wall, their missing blocks leaving blank spaces; on the floor, previously displayed papers were discarded into a colourless transparent container, while the cut-out fragments of text were collected in a separate tinted-blue container.
+Over the course of a week, Sung continued to cut and post the newspapers in the gallery.

 Sung Neung Kyung, Newspapers: From June 1, 1974, On (1974).
 Newspaper panel.
 87 × 63 × 5 cm.